Am I Actually Thinking About Buying A Home?!

-When deciding whether to extend home mortgage loans, lenders consider the debt-to-income (DTI) ratio more important than having a stable income, paying bills on time, and having a high FICO score.
+When deciding whether to extend home mortgage loans, mortgage lenders consider the debt-to-income (DTI) ratio more important than having a stable income, paying bills on time, and having a high FICO score.
 (See more at www.Investopedia.com) I had no idea about this!
 I thought credit was everything when I started this process.

-Front End Ratio measures how much of a person’s income is allocated toward mortgage expenses (including HOA, annual real estate taxes, and your PMI if you didn’t put 20% down).
+Front End Ratio measures how much of a person’s income is allocated toward mortgage refinancing expenses (including HOA, annual real estate taxes, and your PMI if you didn’t put 20% down).
 All of this is divided by your gross income (before taxes).

 Back-End Ratio measures how much of a person’s income is allocated to all other monthly debts.
 It is the sum of all other debt obligations divided by the sum of the person’s income.
 Other debts commonly include: student loan payments, credit card payments, and non-mortgage loan payments.

 Ok, so all of this is great.
-But how do I figure out these ratios for my finances, and what is an ACCEPTABLE ratio?
+But how do I figure out these ratios to apply for or refinance my mortgage, and what is an ACCEPTABLE ratio?
 That’s when I found a SUPER useful tool called www.Mortgagecalculators.info.
 They can help you calculate all sorts of figures you will need when buying a home.

 I am currently in the midst of applying for loan programs and getting pre-approved, but all of these resources have helped me to be “in-the-know.”
 For example, I have to get it inspected for radon since that’s dangerous to your health.
 So, Get your house tested for radon.
 I also just found out that I have to get the home inspected for pests since that’s one of the things that cannot be seen by the naked eye.
-You can learn more from Sustainable Pest about pest inspection and control.
+You can learn more from Sustainable Pest about pest inspection and rat control.
 I’m also looking into real estate sites like PenFed Realty.
 Hopefully you’ll find them useful as well!
 Till next time friends!
 Maybe one of my upcoming posts will be about my BRAND NEW HOME!